 A purpose trust does not have any beneficiaries, exists for a specific purpose and is commonly used in conjunction with asset financing transactions, securitisations or to hold the shares of a private trust company.

-Purpose trust legislation exists in many jurisdictions and the following information relates specifically to Isle of Man purpose trusts.
-However, ILS World has offices and experts based in the British Virgin Islands, Portugal, Hong Kong and the Isle of Man who will be to assist you.
+Purpose trust legislation exists in many jurisdictions, however the following information relates specifically to Isle of Man purpose trusts.
+However, ILS World has offices and experts based in the British Virgin Islands and Hong Kong who will be to assist you.

 A purpose trust is formed as a result of a deed of trust between a settlor and the trustees.
 To be enforceable the trust instrument must clearly define the purposes of the trust so a court may determine these purposes.
 The purposes must be certain, reasonable and possible and not unlawful, contrary to public policy or immoral.